pragtical/plugins/plugins/profiler/README.md

 the calls and duration for the various routines executed thru the lifecycle of the application.
 For more information view the [wikipedia] article.

-This plugin adds the ability to profile function calls while running Lite XL, becoming easier to investigate performance related issues and pinpoint what could be causing them.
+This plugin adds the ability to profile function calls while running Pragtical, becoming easier to investigate performance related issues and pinpoint what could be causing them.
 It integrates the [lua-profiler] which provides the functionality we need.

 ## Usage

-Open Lite XL and access the command palette by pressing `ctrl+shift+p` and search for `profiler`.
+Open Pragtical and access the command palette by pressing `ctrl+shift+p` and search for `profiler`.
 The command `Profiler: Toggle` will be shown to let you start or stop the profiler.
 You should start the profiler before triggering the events that are causing any performance issues.